eyereasoner/eye/let-turtle/README.md

     )].
     ```

-- eyelet-turtle supports querying with queries described in turtle
+- eyelet-turtle supports querying with queries described in RDF Turtle
   e.g.
     ```
     # who is a what?